wayneIBM/vpc-on-classic/errors.md

 ## ipsec_policy_not_found
 **Message**: The IPsec policy `<ipsec_policy_id>` could not be found.

 You referenced an IPsec policy that does not exist.
-Please review your request and specify a valid IPsec policy ID.
+Review your request and specify a valid IPsec policy ID.
 If you are sure the policy exists, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).

 ## ipsec_policy_not_updated
 **Message**: The IPsec policy `<ipsec_policy_id>` could not be updated.